joshukraine/ofreport.com-v1/source/articles/2012-11-love-story.html.markdown

 ---

 title: Our Love Story
-date: '2012-11-27 22:58:25'
+date: "2012-11-27 22:58:25"
 tags: newsletter, love story
-author: ['Joshua Steele', '@joshukraine']
+author: ["Joshua Steele", "@joshukraine"]
-download: 'OFR-Nov-Dec-2012.pdf'
+download: "OFR-Nov-Dec-2012.pdf"
-image: '2012/11/IMG_7335.jpg'
+image: "2012/11/IMG_7335.jpg"
-caption: 'In late October, Kelsie and I were grateful to have the privilege of sharing our courtship story at No Greater Joy’s Big Texas Shindig.'
+caption: "In late October, Kelsie and I were grateful to have the privilege of sharing our courtship story at No Greater Joy’s Big Texas Shindig."

 ---